darzanmods-commits/OUTLIERS/README.md

-# OUTLIERS
-©Copyright by Outliers Team
+# ©Copyright by Outliers Team
 [⚠️] Not allowed to be bought and sold